abinaya1314/TidyDataSet/README.md

 The binded data set in splited based on the subject name and mean is calculated for each subject.
 It is stored in 'SubjectAverage'.

-The tidy data set is stored in the object 'binded'
+The tidy data set is stored in the object 'MeanAndStd'